Leadership Training Program

 FLY’s Leadership Training Program has a history of success.
 For example:

-- 75% of youth are not found delinquent of a new charge during the program year
+- 75% of youth do not offend during the program

-- 100% share the program gave them access to positive adult role models
+- 95% say the program gave them access to a positive adult role models

 As summarized by one Leadership Training Program graduate: “Before FLY we were hopeless and lost children, now, with FLY’s help we are on our way to becoming successful adults.”